cakmakfatih/pin_view/README.md

 		dashPositions: [3],
 		autoFocusFirstField: false,
 		enabled: false, // this makes fields not focusable
-		sms: smsListener // listener we created,
+		sms: smsListener // listener we created
 		submit: (String pin){
 			// when the message comes, this function
 			// will trigger